 Behind the scenes

 The overall localization process in the company is well organized.
 The designer team creates the necessary keys using Sketch, and the marketing guys approve the text in the base language.
 Once the source values are ready, the translators come into play.
 Most of the translations are done internally, and some involve external contributors.
-Lokalise is a perfect tool to synchronize them all.
+Lokalise is the perfect tool to synchronize them all.

 Audience choice awards